 Partial Dentures

 Partial dentures are used to replace several missing teeth.
 Like full dentures, they can either be fixed or removable.
 Partial dentures are similar to dental bridges.
-If the partial denture is fixed, it is either secured in place using dental crowns or dental implants.
+If the partial denture is fixed, it uses the support of dental crowns or dental implants.

 Can you leave partial dentures in all the time?

 No. We do not recommend that you leave partial dentures all the time.
 You should remove them at night to give your gums a chance to rest and prevent any potential damage to your oral tissues.
-Additionally, removing your dentures for regular cleaning can help prevent oral health issues such as gum disease and bad breath.
+Also, removing your dentures for regular cleaning can help prevent oral health issues like gum disease and bad breath.

 Do dentures prevent bone loss?

-No. Dentures may not prevent bone loss.
-Dentures will not replace the roots of the missing teeth.
+Removable dentures may not prevent bone loss because they will not replace the roots of the missing teeth.
 They do not stimulate the jawbone.
+However, implant dentures use secure implant posts that help support healthy jaw bone.

 How long do implant dentures last?